Shy/tokuSolutions/README.md

 ![Web Viewer](images/websiteScreenshot.png)

-The viewer provides overlays for editing translations.
-Click any text block to fix machine translation errors.
+The viewer features an inline editor for fixing translation errors.
+Click any text block to edit, and changes sync back to the repository via pull request—enabling collaborative review and version control for manual corrections.

+Manuals are automatically tagged by product line (CSM, DX, Memorial) and franchise (Kamen Rider, Sentai, Ultraman).
+With Gemini API key configured, tagging uses AI for higher accuracy; otherwise falls back to pattern matching.

 ## CLI Commands